-In 2006, we conducted and announced positive data from a Phase I clinical trial program of a second abuse-resistant drug candidate, called PTI-202.
-The active ingredient in PTI-202 is an opioid whose identity has not been made public.
-This clinical trial was designed to investigate the safety, tolerability, pharmacokinetics and pharmacodynamic profile of a single, oral dose of PTI-202 in healthy volunteers.
-We believe results also indicate PTI-202 is safe and well-tolerated and its release profile appears well-suited to use with a chronic pain population.
-Like Remoxy, PTI-202 is intended to meet the needs of physicians who appropriately prescribe opioid painkillers and who seek to minimize the risks of drug diversion, abuse or accidental patient misuse.
-In connection with the acceptance by the FDA of the IND for PTI-202, King made a milestone payment to us of \$5.0 million in August 2006.
+We believe the abuse-resistant technology used in Remoxy is applicable to different oral opioid painkillers.
+Our strategic alliance with King includes three other product candidates.
+PTI-202 and PTI-721 have completed Phase I clinical trials.
+The active ingredients in PTI-202 and PTI-721 are opioids whose identities have not been announced.
+These Phase I clinical trials were designed to investigate the safety, tolerability, pharmacokinetics and pharmacodynamic profile of a single, oral dose of the drug candidates in healthy volunteers.
+We believe results also indicate these product candidates are safe and well-tolerated and their release profile appears well-suited to use with a chronic pain population.
+Like Remoxy, PTI-202 and PTI-721 are intended to meet the needs of physicians who appropriately prescribe opioid painkillers and who seek to minimize the risks of drug diversion, abuse or accidental patient misuse.
+King made milestone payments to us of \$5.0 million in 2008 in connection with the acceptance by the FDA of the investigational new drug application, or IND, for PTI-721 and \$5.0 million in 2006 in connection with the acceptance by the FDA of the IND for PTI-202.
+We and King are also conducting pre-clinical development of a fourth product candidate.